 - State: New Jersey

-- Primary court: Hudson County Superior Court (NJ eCourts statewide)
+- Primary court: Hudson County Superior Court; individual municipal courts per municipality

 Population estimates from the U.S. Census Bureau.